brocade-vadx/adx-device-driver/README.md

 - Copy device_inventory.ini file to "/etc/neutron/services/loadbalancer/brocade" directory

-- Modify the device_inventory.ini file to point to the database to which the device driver will connect to.
+- Modify the device_inventory.ini file to point to the database for the device inventory DB tables.

 Client Library Usage